 Leverage and Potential Gains

-A standard gold futures contract represents 100 ounces of gold.
-A $10 price change per ounce results in a $1,000 gain or loss.
+A standard gold futures contract represents 100 ounces of gold—a $10 price change per ounce results in a $1,000 gain or loss.
 Leverage ratios typically range from 5:1 to 20:1, heightening the risk of margin calls if market prices move unfavorably.

 Risk Management Strategies